 That included last year when Tech went 2-1 by sweeping the regular-season series and then falling to WVU in the second round of the Big 12 Tournament.
 Interestingly, this is a series that has been defined by high stakes from its inception.

 When the schools first me in 2005, it was in the Sweet 16 in Albuquerque.
 Of course, WVU won 65-60 that night.

 Another notable showdown came in 2018 in Lubbock when the No. 8 Red Raiders toppled No. 2 West Virginia 72-71.
 It was the first-ever top-10 matchup inside the U.S.A.

 More from Wreck'Em Red

-- Texas Tech football: Red Raiders add JUCO LB DeShawn Page
+- Texas Tech football: JUCO OL Matt Keeler commits to Red Raiders

 Now, these teams meet again as ranked teams and though it is just two games into the conference season, this feels like a significant game.
 That’s because both teams sit at 1-1 meaning one will end today with a losing conference record.